 A few more points to bear in mind about working with agents:

 - Always instruct any recruiter you work with not to send your resume to any company without your permission.
 “Do you mind if I send your resume to some trusted clients in my network?” might sound good to you, but you need to keep control of where your resume goes.
-I’ve seen people’s resumes spammed to 20 companies in a day just to hit some consultant’s ‘Resumes Sent’ target for the month.
+I’ve seen people’s resumes spammed to 20 companies in a day just to hit a consultant’s ‘Resumes Sent’ target for the month.
 You can also have future problems with the companies you were spammed to if you apply to them later directly or via another agent/source (due to contracts between agencies and their clients on candidate representation).

-- Recruiting agent fees in Japan are generally paid by the hiring company (there are some minor fees that can be charged to candidates but I rarely see this happen).
+- Recruiting agent fees in Japan are generally paid by the hiring company (some minor fees can be charged to candidates, but I rarely see this happen).
 In general, if an agency asks you for any kind of fee, run away.
-Recruitment agencies in Japan also need to be licensed by the government and should display their license number on their website (for example, Recruitment License No: 13-Yu-302928).
+Recruitment agencies in Japan need to be licensed by the government and must display their license number on their website (you should see something like “Recruitment License No: 13-Yu-302928”).

 Job Boards